ignatandrei/patterns/src/patternsSite/docs/patterns/NullObject.md

 # Pattern:  NullObject

-Instead of returning null , use an object which implements the expected interface, but whose method body is empty.
+Instead of returning null , use an object which implements the expected interface, but whose method body is empty.    <br />

 ## Examples in .NET :